shanmugar-rm/Java/IBPGAS/SRC/Readme.txt

-Contains the Servlets, DAO, Java (For Stegnograpy)
+Contains the Servlets, DAO, Java (For Stegnograpy and commonly used functions)